-At the Tactile Gallery you’ll be encouraged to touch the artwork as you explore replica casts exploring the theme of the body.
-Your kids will love the playgrounds and sailing boats outside at the Tuileries Gardens, and look out for the trampolines and the traditional carousel close to the Esplanade des Feuillants.
+The whole family will enjoy exploring the Tactile Gallery, visitors are encouraged to touch the artwork to uncover replica casts around the theme of the body.
+Children will adore the playgrounds and sailing boats outside at the beautiful landscaped Tuileries Gardens, in addition to the trampolines and the traditional carousel close to the Esplanades des Feuillants.